Hanmb17/CI_MS1_CATTERY/README.md

 ### Our Services and Prices Cards
 - The cards display the available services and their prices to the user.
-- A simple graphic to prevent distracting the user from the services information but but creates visual interest.
+- A simple graphic to prevent distracting the user from the services information but creates visual interest.
 - A call-to-action button linking to the contact us page allows the user to get to the Contact page quickly.
 - A list of bullet points provides a clear and concise overview of each service's offerings, enabling the user to understand what each service offers.
 - User stories covered: 3, 9, 10, 13.